Preparing for Easter: Grace

 Emily DeAngelo

-Emily DeAngelo joined the Orchard Hill Church Adult Ministry Team in August 2018 as Co-director of Women’s Ministry.
+Emily DeAngelo joined the Orchard Hill Church Adult Ministry Team in August 2018 as a part of the Adult Ministry team.
 She felt welcomed by the Orchard Hill family immediately upon moving to the Pittsburgh area in January after 21 years of living in Carlisle, PA.

-Emily has 25 years of experience as an educator and is devoted to knowing God and making Him known to others.
-Most recently she served as Director of Creativity and Curriculum for Children’s Ministry at Carlisle Evangelical Free Church, where she equipped and prepared volunteers for children's ministry.
+Emily has 30 years of experience as an educator and is devoted to knowing God and making Him known to others.
+Before moving to Pittsburgh, she served as Director of Creativity and Curriculum for Children’s Ministry at Carlisle Evangelical Free Church, where she equipped and prepared volunteers for children's ministry.
 Prior to this she served in various roles as a teacher in homeschooling, private and public sectors.
 Emily holds an Education Degree from North Central College, Naperville, IL, and has received theological training from Evangelical Theological Seminary, Myerstown, PA.

 Previous